psaikido/hugle.uk/content/prose/thesium/060-rebellion.md

 conspiratorial murmurings of assent.

 "Alright then!
 I have a proposal!
-But first, let us choose a name, let us be known as The Evempiricals, for we are both evangelical and empirical!"
+But first, let us choose a name, let us be known as 'The Evempiricals', for we are both evangelical and empirical!"

 Emboldened, the cabal of white coated men and women banged their tables in glee.